Halloween is a lot of fun! It’s especially fun for the kids. Why? Candy! Obviously!

 - Make sure your child’s costume isn’t too long so they won’t be tripping over it all night.

 - Encourage everyone in your group to wear proper footwear.
 It’s understandable that your little princess will probably want to wear heels instead of tennis shoes with her costume, however, use wisdom!
 Wearing unfamiliar or uncomfortable footwear for long periods of time can potentially lead to blisters and painful feet, making everyone’s night miserable.

 - Carry a flashlight.
 Many people don’t think about this but Halloween is usually a spooky dark night.
 Trick-or-treating means walking through streets and on sidewalks that are not always properly lit.
 Besides that, little kids drop stuff…. a lot!
 A flashlight always comes in handy and helps light the way.

-- Purchase glow sticks!
+- Purchase some glowsticks!
 Your children will love lighting up the night sky by carrying a glow stick or wearing one as a bracelet or necklace.
 Glow sticks also help keep kids safe for all of the same reasons made in the previous point.

-- If a pet tags along when trick-or-treating, make sure they are on a leash.
-Buying an LED light up leash is a really good idea.
+- If pet tags along when trick-or-treating, make sure they are on a leash.
+Buying a LED light up leash is a really good idea.
 The light allows your pet to easily be seen by other pedestrians and drivers.

 - Make sure to take along bottles of water if you are planning on doing a lot of walking.

 - Don’t stray too far away from your vehicle.

 - If you have more than one child with you, consider getting a walking rope.
 Children stay safe and stay together by holding on to the rope when walking through intersections and streets.
 This also helps “free-up” parent’s hands when carrying buckets of candy or a pet leash.

 If you are staying home and handing out candy, here are a few ways to ensure that all the trick-or-treaters that come to your door stay safe.

 - Keep your porch light turned on.